-A tendon that is causing obstruction inside the body could also lead to constipation, lethargy and severe abdominal pain.
+A tendon that is causing obstruction inside the body could also lead to constipation, lethargy, severe abdominal pain, or other such symptoms.
 It is not uncommon for dogs to swallow parts of a beef tendon or even the whole piece.

 More often than not, the tendon breaks down in the body easily since it is a low-fat treat.
 However, if the piece is too big it may be difficult for the stomach acids to break it down.

 If you notice any signs of discomfort or find that your dog is acting out of order, you should contact the vet immediately.
 Even if it is routine, it is better to be safe than sorry when it comes to your beloved pet.

 One of the simplest ways to prevent your puppy from choking on a beef tendon is to simply not give it to them.
 However, that seems like an overreaction since it is, after all, delicious and your puppy will love it.